 1. Why did you choose to apply for a job with Carterwood?

-I finished my Master’s degree knowing I didn’t want to stay in the same field, but I wanted a job that was engaging and that used the skills I developed during my study.
-This included elements of data analysis and GIS.
+I finished my master’s degree knowing I didn’t want to stay in the same field, but I wanted a job that was engaging and that used the skills I developed during my study.
+This included elements of data analysis and GIS and report writing.
 While I knew nothing about the care sector when I applied, it looked like a job that would fit the bill.
-The personal approach of the company during the recruitment process was unlike any other job I had applied for, which really positively impacted how I viewed the company before I got the job.
+The personal approach of the company during the recruitment process was unlike any other job I had applied for, which positively impacted how I viewed the company before I got the job.

 2. You joined Carterwood in 2016.
 How’s it gone so far?

 Time has gone so fast – I’ve learnt so much and been given the opportunity to try my hand at so many different things across the business.
 The support for new starters is great and this gave me a good footing to tackle the day-to-day job while also progressing my career into areas that I find interesting.
-Last month I was thrilled to be promoted to a senior analyst.
+In the last 3 years I’ve had the opportunity evolve my role from data analysis towards advisory report writing, which has been a great challenge and really rewarding.

 3. How would you describe the office environment?

-Busy busy busy: the office is a hive of activity.
-And the great thing about an open plan office is that you’re always involved in everything going on, whether its fantasy cricket or ice creams.
+Busy, busy, busy: the office is a hive of activity.
+And the great thing about an open plan office is that you’re always involved in everything going on, whether its rugby sweepstakes or ice creams.

 4. What’s the team like to work with?